ietf-tools/rfced-www/client/content/about/rpc-reports.md

 The figures below indicate whether we are meeting this goal.

-“Tier 2\*” indicates when Tier 2 is being applied in the “subsequent quarter” as mentioned above.
+"Tier 2\*" indicates when Tier 2 is being applied in the "subsequent quarter" as mentioned above.

 Figure 1.
 SLA Summary